Zyphra/zcookbook/calc/README.md

 \text{Transformer FLOPs per Step} = 12bLhs^2 + 72bLsh^2
 \end{align}$$

-Naively, we thus see that the MLP cost dominates at least as long as the embedding dimension h is larger than the sequence dimension s.
+Naively, we thus see that the MLP cost dominates until roughly $$s \gtrsim 6h$$; beyond that attention’s $$s^2$$ term dominates.
 For large enough s however, the cost of the attention begins to dominate due to the quadratic dependence of attention on the sequence length.

 ## MoE Flops